“Other states were carved or born. Texas grew from hide and horn.”

-Built in 1902, The Chisholm Trail Mural Building features a neoclassical design.
-The building began as a ticket office for the Interurban Railway which ran between Dallas and Cleburne.
+Built in 1902, the Chisholm Trail Mural Building features a neoclassical design.
+The building began as a ticket office for the Interurban Railway that ran between Dallas and Cleburne.
 The top floors were sleeping quarters for conductors and rail staff.
 Now it houses the offices of radio stations, popular restaurants and allegedly a few ghosts.

 The large mural on the building of charging longhorns followed by cowboys was painted by Richard Haas.